nushell/tree-sitter-nu/installation/neovim.md

             },
             -- OPTIONAL!!
 These enable ts-specific textobjects.
-            -- So you can hit `yaf` to copy the closest function, -- `dif` to clear the contet of the closest function, -- or whatever keys you map to what query. textobjects = {
+            -- So you can hit `yaf` to copy the closest function, -- `dif` to clear the content of the closest function, -- or whatever keys you map to what query. textobjects = {
                 select = {